 - Be very careful when carrying anything heavy across tile floors.
 Dropping heavy items can shatter the tiles, requiring replacement.

 - Always wipe up spills quickly, especially if they come into contact with the grout.

 - Repair any damage you find immediately.

 Your tile floors are vital to the look and function of your home.
 This means you need to keep them clean and in great shape.
-Part of this is purchasing the right vacuum for your tile floors.
+Part of this is purchasing the best vacuum for your tile floors.
 While there are many options on the market, we are confident that one of our 10 choices above will be the right vacuum for you.